 Sharps Container Overfilling?
 No more!

 One of the leading causes of sharps injuries is sharps container overfill.
 A sharps container, by nature of its intended use, should be designed through a process of safety engineering; a discipline assuring that the device provides an acceptable level of safety.
-Unfortunately in the United States today, very few sharps container solutions have been designed for safety.
+Unfortunately in the United States today, very few sharps container solutions have been designed to that degree of safety.

 Identified through multiple studies, the lack of an overfill-mechanism in sharps containers has been one of the highest contributors to container-associated needlestick injuries.
 In December 2015 OSHA cited Kaiser Foundation hospitals $149,000 for exposing their staff to injury and infection from used needles in the hospitals’ sharps containers.

 The scenario of a sharps container being filled beyond its recommended capacity is not uncommon and is one that consistently puts patients and healthcare workers at risk.